Dimitra Studios Benitses

 The scholar presented their thesis in a symposium, utilizing logic and rhetoric to convey the dynamic interplay of ideas and theories.
 They emphasized the synthesis of philosophical concepts, promoting dialogue and debate for the development of knowledge and wisdom.

 Surprised?
-Don’t worry, you still have the rest of the words…but wait, 90% of the rest are Latin (directly or via French)! Αlso you use the Latin alphabet, which, in turn, is a variation of the Ancient Greek Alphabet used in Euboea.
+Don’t worry, you still have the rest of the words…but wait, 90% of the rest are Latin (directly or via French)! Αlso, you use the Latin alphabet, which, in turn, is a variation of the Ancient Greek Alphabet used in Euboea.

-These Euboeans were the first colonists of Italy and they brought their alphabet along, which later was adopted by Rome.
+These Euboeans were the first colonists of Italy, and they brought their alphabet along, which was later adopted by Rome.

 List of Greek words in English

-Only an example of a few words of Greek origin is below with their writing in the modern Greek language and their spelling with Latin characters.
+Only an example of a few words of Greek origin is below, with their writing in the modern Greek language and their spelling with Latin characters.
 Practically unchanged since antiquity.

-NOTE: The words on this list are not clickable, if you click on them simply nothing will happen!
+NOTE: The words on this list are not clickable; if you click on them simply nothing will happen!

 • Academy = Ακαδημία (Akademia)